0x09/dspfun/motion/README.md

 	--preserve-dc=<type> - Preserve the DC coefficient when applying a band pass filter with -p. type: dc (default), grey.
 	--eval expression - Apply a formula to coefficients using FFmpeg's expression evaluator.
 	                    Provides coefficient "c" in a non-uniform range 0-1, indexes as "x", "y", "z", and "i" (color component), and dimensions "width", "height", "depth", and "components".
+	--fftw-planning-method - How thoroughly to plan the transform: estimate (default), measure, patient, exhaustive.
+Higher values trade startup time for transform time.

 	--keep-rate - If scaling in time, maintain same framerate.
 	--samesize-chroma - Subsampled chroma planes will use the same block size as the Y plane.